larissadcew/Portifolio/README.md

 ## Selected Experience

 🤖 Open Source Contributions
-I have experience contributing to Arena Bench a large open-source project for robotic obstacle avoidance using Deep Reinforcement Learning.
+I have experience contributing to mor the 50+projects a large open-source project for robotic obstacle avoidance using Deep Reinforcement Learning.

 Moreover, I have published a respective paper at the IROS conference and in the Robotics and Automation Letters (RA-L) journal.